Aphasiology Symposium of Australasia

 Location: Hoogenraad Lecture Theatre, La Trobe University Bundoora Campus, Melbourne.

-"How to successfully collaborate with lived experience expertise in research."
+Emma Beesley: "How to successfully collaborate with lived experience expertise in

 10.20 Bathroom and stretch break